 3. Admire Mangapohue Natural Bridge

 Mangapohue Natural Bridge is the main highlight of the one-hour scenic drive from Waitomo to Marokopa.
-The track follows a boardwalk through an impressive limestone gorge that takes you underneath a 17-meter (55-foot) high limestone arch, which spans the Mangapohue river.
+The track follows a boardwalk through an impressive limestone gorge that takes you underneath a 17-meter (55-foot) high limestone arch, which spans the Mangapohue River.
 The arch is all that remains of an ancient cave system.
 The bridge is just 25 kilometers (15 miles) west of Waitomo.
 Don’t miss the Marokopa Falls while you’re here (mentioned above).

 4. Go blackwater rafting